hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 This ONT supports dual boot.

-`kernel0` and `rootfs0` respectively contain the kernel and firmware of the first image, `kernel1` and `rootfs1` the kernel and the firmware of the second one.
+`kernel0` and `rootfs0` respectively contain the kernel and firmware of the first image, `kernel1` and `rootfs1` the kernel and firmware of the second one.

 # Useful files and binaries

 ## scfg.txt
 In the XGS-ONU-25-20NI ONT, the settings are loaded by four `scfg.txt` files.
-For rewriting settings, `/userdata/scfg.txt` and `/tmp/scfg.txt` are used.
+For overwriting settings, `/userdata/scfg.txt` and `/tmp/scfg.txt` are used.

 - `/config/default_scfg.txt`  (read only): Contains the manufacturer's default settings, which are read first at ONT startup and are the lowest priority settings.
 - `/config/scfg.txt`  (read only): Contains settings set by the firmware creator, which have higher priority than `default_scfg.txt` and will overwrite the settings if there is a conflict.
 - `/userdata/scfg.txt` (read/write): Contains settings set by the user or ISP.
 It has a higher priority than `/config/scfg.txt` and will overwrite the settings if there is a conflict.
 Can be edited and saved.
 - `/tmp/scfg.txt` (temp): It contains dynamically generated settings based on values stored on its custom ROM (mtd9, mtd10).
-Since they are generated on tmpfs and cannot be saved directly, they are rewritten via the `#ONT> system/misc` command on the ONT.
+Because they are generated on tmpfs and cannot be saved directly, they are rewritten via the `#ONT> system/misc` command on the ONT.

 The settings are overwritten and loaded at startup with the following priority: